History of the Biker & Marketing

 Changes in Riders’ Preferences

-Due to this, your marketing expert must market distinctively today’s mix of riders.
+Due to this, your marketer must market distinctively today’s mix of riders.
 It impacts your motorcycle site’s content, graphics, web design, social, and more.
-Plus, the motorcycle products sold on your website might not be a fit for both diehard Harley riders and those who aren’t very interested in Harleys.
+Plus, the products sold on your website might not be a fit for both diehard Harley riders and those who aren’t very interested in Harleys.

 One important area where you must understand different riders is paid social media like Facebook ads.
-You can win or lose big by advertising your motorcycle company’s offering on social media.
+Advertising your motorcycle company’s offering on social media can be a big win or loss.
 Another reason is that you must target the right audience for successful ad campaigns.